naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ## Benchmarks and Performance improvements in Opensource Virtual Infra.

 [Jiny kernel](https://github.com/naredula-jana/Jiny-Kernel) was designed from ground up for superior performance on virtual infrastructure, so as vm can run to near native performance.
-This paper mainly compares throughput of [Jiny Kernel](https://github.com/naredula-jana/Jiny-Kernel) with Linux kernel on different workloads like cpu,network,storage,memory,IPC,.. etc on hypervisors like kvm.
+This paper mainly compares throughput of [Jiny Kernel](https://github.com/naredula-jana/Jiny-Kernel) with Linux kernel on different workloads like cpu,network,storage,memory,IPC,.. etc, with hypervisors like kvm.
 Apart from kernel,other key virtual infra components like virtual switch throughput are also compared.
 In each benchmark the bottlenecks and corresponding optimizations were highlighted.
 This paper was limited only to the opensource virtual infrastructure software components like Jiny,Linux, kvm, qemu, virtual switches(linux bridge,userspace switch,ovs,snabb),DPDK..etc.
 There are lot of performance centric areas like storage,memory.. etc that are yet to be explored.

 **About me:**